Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 Usually, your British size is one full size down from your true size in US sizes.

-In short: I’m the same size (10.5) in both Dr. Martens and Solovair.
-But Dr. Martens doesn’t offer my size, so I had to go with a slightly-too-big 11 for Docs, 10.5 UK/11.5 US for Solovair.
-If you’re using your US size as a reference with Solovair, it’ll be your true size, the one you’ll get on a Brannock device in a shoe store.
-That’s typically half a size smaller than your sneaker and half a size bigger than your boot.
+As you can see, a UK 10.5 is a US 11.5, and so on and so forth.
+Easy conversion.
+If you’re using your US size as a reference with Solovair, it’ll be your true size—the one you’ll get on a Brannock device in a shoe store.
+That’s typically half a size smaller than your sneaker size and half a size bigger than your lace-up boot size, although sizes can vary a bit brand by brand.

 Dr. Martens vs Solovair Price

-Dr. Martens vs Solovair Pros & Cons
+Dr Martens vs Solovair Pros & Cons (and Other Considerations)

 Here are the main benefits of each boot: